← All claims

 2025 · BMJ

-meta-analysis mixed high Network meta-analysis of intermittent fasting found small cardiometabolic benefits largely tracking weight loss, with limited independent lipid improvement.
+meta-analysis contradicts high Network meta-analysis of intermittent fasting found small cardiometabolic benefits largely tracking weight loss, with limited independent lipid improvement.

 ⚠️ correction-on-file (Crossref) - kept, corrigendum not retraction